top of page

 Alexandra Demopoulos

-• 2 min read
+• 3 min read

-Step1: Know Your Budget
+Step 1: Know Your Budget

 Step 2: Know Your Style

-Photography styles can range greatly!
-This in general means how the photos are edited and taken.
-Just because someone is in budget (whatever that might be) doesn't mean their photography style is what you are looking for.
-You never want to find yourself in the position where you sign a contract with a photographer, receive your photos then ask them to change their editing style.
-Once the photos have been taken there's also no going back to your day.
-Getting a sample wedding gallery is huge!
-You want to see how they document the day, whether it's capturing candid moments or posing to perfection.
+Photography styles can vary greatly!
+This generally refers to how the photos are edited and captured.
+Just because someone fits your budget doesn’t mean their photography style aligns with your vision.
+You never want to find yourself in a position where you sign a contract with a photographer, receive your photos, and then ask them to change their editing style.

 Step 3: Start Reaching Out

-Once you have the first two steps nailed down, now it's time to start contacting people.
-From here you can also learn a ton about your vendor.
-Look at their website and see if it seems organized, and helpful.
-Once you fill out their contact me form, how long does it take for them to get in touch?
-When they do, is their response helpful?
-Communication is huge and if you aren't on the same page, or they aren't meeting your expectations then you know they aren't the right fit.
+When you fill out their contact form, pay attention to how long it takes for them to get back to you.
+When they do respond, is their answer helpful?
+Communication is vital.
+If you aren’t on the same page or they aren’t meeting your expectations, then you know they aren’t the right fit.

 Comments